chloemcgarry/project-pands/README.md

 **min**    | 4.3          | 2.0         | 1.0          | 0.1         |
 **max**    | 7.9          | 4.4         | 6.9          | 2.5         |

+# Areas of Development
+There are serveral areas and skills which I developed and learned through out this project.
+1. The use of python libraries.
+Prior to this project I used matplotlib on a few occasions.
+In my research of the project I found that Seaborn would be important in the creation of visual representation of the data.
+2. Github Flavoured Markdown
+Throughout this project I understood the importance of using images, tables and url links in all aspects.
+I inserted images of scatterplots, boxplots and the iris flowers.
+Created tables to display data.

 # Resources and References